apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Navy Seals presumed dead after anti-Houthi mission**
+**STD cases are rising among older adults.
+Should you get screened?**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-68053528).
+You can read more about it [here](https://www.washingtonpost.com/wellness/2024/01/22/older-adults-sex-stds-rising/).

 ## Requirements
 - Python 3.8